Skip to content ↓

 Dear Parents/Carers,

-I hope you have had a lovely Easter break!
-Here is an overview of the areas we will be covering over the Summer Term.
+I hope you have had a lovely Christmas and enjoyed the break.
+Here is an overview of the areas we will be covering over the Spring Term.

 English

-In English we will be studying two fiction texts (The Paperbag Prince and I don’t believe it Archie!) and non-fiction texts (What a waste and the Rainforest Rough Guide) to learn about stories with familiar settings and non-fiction writing techniques.
-Within these texts we will be linking objectives to cover grammar areas for the Year 4 curriculum.
+In English we will be studying a fiction text (Arthur and the Golden Rope), a non-fiction text (A Question of History) and a poetry text (A River) to learn about fiction and non-fiction writing techniques.
+Within these texts we will look at grammar for the Year 4 curriculum.
 The children are encouraged to improve the sentences they compose, by extending their range of adjectives, adverbs, fronted adverbials and conjunctions along with building up sophisticated vocabulary.

 Spellings will be tested on a Friday and new ones given out on the following Monday.
-Strategies you might like to use at home might include: Look, Cover, Write, Check, Box Font, Pyramid Spellings, Spellings into sentences and Speed Spell to name a few (the children know all of these techniques).
+Strategies you might like to use at home might include: Look, Cover, Write, Check, Shape spellings, Pyramid Spellings, Spellings into sentences and Speed Spell to name a few (the children know all of these techniques).

 Maths